 Frequently Asked Questions

-Leading up to the event, you will find the most important answers around the Sciathon, including information on the rules, the jury and the results.
-Lindau Alumni and Young Scientists 2023 can register and connect in the Lindau Alumni Network.
+Leading up to the event, you will find the most important answers around the Sciathon, including information on the rules, the jury, and the results, on this page.
+Lindau Alumni and Young Scientists 2024 can register and connect in the Lindau Alumni Network.

 Basic Information